GeweldigSchaap/AIS7/Assignment1/README.md

+# Assignment 1
-Assignment 1 will consist of Two parts (A and B)
+This assignment Assignment will consist of Two parts (A and B)

 Part A will be about getting acquainted with all tools / hardware / environments and deploying your first learning algorithms on relative simple datasets